Debug Inspector

 # Stage Inspector

-It allows to modify the Stage’s optical settings, or to move around Actors in the current Stage and even to add new ones through the ActorSpecs listed in the global _userObjects
+The Stage Inspector allows to modify the Stage’s optical settings, or to move around Actors in the current Stage and even to add new ones through the ActorSpecs listed in the global _userObjects

 # Sound Test

-It allows to play sounds through the SoundSpecs listed in the global _userSounds
+The Sound Test allows to play sounds through the SoundSpecs listed in the global _userSounds

-and to modify at runtime the timer settings to test how the sound tolerates changes to the timer interrupts’ frequency.
+and to modify at runtime the timer settings to test how the sound tolerates changes to the timer interrupt’s frequency.

 # Profiler